ysfelhamri/Snoopy/README.md

   <img src="https://github.com/ysfelhamri/Snoopy/assets/103438312/9eb63188-710f-4ccf-8392-d65a40a0c1e0">
 </p>

-This is the main menu shown when the game is started
+This is the main menu shown when the game is started.

 <p align="center">